avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Intercontinental transmissions of the seventh pandemic lineage of V. cholerae El Tor (7PET): https://comptes-rendus.academie-sciences.fr/biologies/articles/10.5802/crbiol.77/

 As mentioned above, cholera is spread by the faecal-oral route, and so the most likely explanation is that 7PET has been spread by human travel.
-For example, there is overwhelming evidence that the Haiti cholera epidemic from 2010-2019 was due to individuals infected by 7PET in a foreign country travelling to Haiti (`Orata et al 2014`_).
+For example, there is strong evidence that the Haiti cholera epidemic from 2010-2019 was due to individuals infected by 7PET in a foreign country travelling to Haiti (`Orata et al 2014`_).

 .. _Orata et al 2014: https://pubmed.ncbi.nlm.nih.gov/24699938/